 We’re proud to power our regions and keep Kiwi lives and businesses energised, now and into the future.

-Thousands of kiwis love the benefits and overall efficiency gas provides; from instant heat and precision cooking, to endless hot water and a toasty warm home.
-To ensure this continues, Clarus company First Renewables has partnered with Ecogas on New Zealand’s first plant to be able to upgrade biogas into biomethane, a renewable gas.
+Thousands of Kiwis love the benefits and efficiency that gas provides, from instant heat and precision cooking to endless hot water and a toasty warm home.
+To help ensure this continues into the future, Clarus company, First Renewables, has partnered with Ecogas to launch New Zealand’s first plant capable of upgrading biogas into biomethane, a renewable gas.

-The new facility has already started transforming food waste into biomethane.
-Our initial estimates show this facility alone can supply enough renewable gas to power up to 7,200 homes, while also reducing CO₂ emissions by 11,000 tonnes per year*, and because it’s chemically identical to natural gas, there are no changes required for gas users or their appliances.
+The new facility has already started transforming biogas into biomethane.
+Early estimates show it can supply enough renewable gas to power up to 7,200 homes, while reducing CO₂ emissions by 11,000 tonnes per year*.
+Even better, because biomethane is chemically identical to natural gas, no changes are needed for existing gas appliances.

 *7,200 houses at an average residential gas demand of 22GJ p.a. = 160TJ p.a. (estimated annual biomethane injected at Broadlands).